 According to the PwC Global Consumer Insights Survey, 44% of Canadian consumers shop in brick-and-mortar stores daily or weekly (for items other than groceries).
 The survey also indicates that e-commerce is heavily supplementing the shopping experience ($57 Billion in sales) with in-store digital shopping guides, augmented reality (AR) applications, social media marketplaces, and online storefronts.
-In addition to multi-channel options for shopping, Canadians consumers are looking for a high level of customer service support before, during, and after making a purchase, no matter what shopping method they choose.
+In addition to multi-channel options for shopping, Canadian consumers are looking for a high level of customer service support before, during, and after making a purchase, no matter what shopping method they choose.

 As Canadian retailers continue to deliver consumers with fully-integrated omnichannel shopping experiences, they are adopting interoperable technologies that connect every level of customer service and order fulfillment online and in-store.